 The previous video infrastructure consisted of three edge aligned projectors that were shooting onto a 48ft screen that was built into the frame of the building.
 This locked them into a stage design they have had since they moved into the building.
 With the growing need to stay fresh, the ability to change the stage design with minimal effort was a necessity.

 LED panels were an obvious choice, but choosing the right panel would be even more important.
 We ultimately went with the Absen A3 Pro due to the 500mm x 500mm design that could be rearranged and look sharp anywhere in the room.
 The panel is a 3.8mm pitch which created a far sharper and brighter image than projectors could achieve.

-The Blackmagic Design URSA Mini Pros where the top choice for many reasons.
+The Black Magic Design URSA Mini Pros were the top choice for many reasons.